ibm-js/deliteful/docs/master/Toaster.md

 ### Duration of a message

-By default a message lasts for 2000ms after it is "posted" in the toaster .htmlash;.
+By default a message lasts for 2000ms after it is "posted" in the toaster &mdash;.
 The property `duration` can be set to any positive integer.

 However, if set to `-1` the message will remain visible until the user explicitly dismisses it (by clicking the dismiss button or swiping it out of the screen).

-NB: if `duration` is set to `-1` and `dismissible` to `false`, you'll obtain a persistent message which your user has no way to dismiss .htmlash; probably not ideal from a user experience perspective.
+NB: if `duration` is set to `-1` and `dismissible` to `false`, you'll obtain a persistent message which your user has no way to dismiss &mdash; probably not ideal from a user experience perspective.

 ```js